 Have you been camping for a long time?

 About 25 years.
 I was a cub scout since six or seven years old so I would camp once a month, and also go on a week-long trip with my dad every year.
-John’s been camping for at least 20 years–he has a standing record of camping once a month for the last three years.
+John’s been camping for at least 20 years–he has a standing record of

 How would you describe Bush Smarts?